drand/website/docs/concepts/cryptography.md

 Afterward, drand nodes move to round $r+1$ and reiterate the above process.

-For round $r=0$, Drand participants sign a seed fixed during the Drand setup.
+For round $r=0$, drand participants sign a seed fixed during the drand setup.
 This process ensures that every new random value depends on all previously generated signatures.
 Since the signature is deterministic, there is also no possibility for an adversary of forking the chain and presenting two distinct signatures $\sigma_r$ and $\sigma_r^{'}$ in a given round $r$ to generate inconsistencies in the systems relying on public randomness.